Why do we eat turkey at Christmas?

 As the railway developed and improved, turkey grew in popularity, and it really achieved its yuletide dominance only from the 1950s onwards.
 Turkey Clubs were introduced (like Goose Clubs, but without the gin) to allow low-income families to purchase turkeys in instalments.
 At this time, fridge freezers were much more affordable, so families could purchase turkey early and store it until the big day, while affordable ovens meant cooking at home became more and more feasible.

-From then onwards, turkey has remained firmly on the Christmas menu, often with changing accompaniments, like pigs in blankets, fancy sprouts, the perfect roast potatoes, a few slices of ham, maybe some cranberry sauce on the side, a bit of gravy… What was I saying again?
+From then onwards, turkey has remained firmly on the Christmas menu, often with changing accompaniments, like pigs in blankets, fancy sprouts, the perfect roast potatoes, a few slices of ham, maybe some cranberry sauce on the side, a bit of gravy… what was I saying again?

 We wish you a Merly Christmas!